MFR6340/theenglishextension.org/young-world-3/unit-1: Schools Around the World.md

 ### The Boy Who Harnessed the Wind, by William Kampwamba
 <img src="https://imgur.com/XF93Hnq.png" width="25%" />

 This inspirational true story is about a boy from Africa who uses items around him to build a pump to get water to grow crops.
 This edition has been retold for a younger audience.
 The story has also been made into a film which can be seen on Netflix.
-(860L)
+(860L)summary here.

 <a href="https://www.bookdepository.com/Boy-Who-Harnessed-Wind-William-Kamkwamba/9780147510426?ref=grid-view&qid=1665854100400&sr=1-1" rel="nofollow"> Buy on BookDepository</a>